Recorders: Kerry Morrison, Ruth Rymer and Amelia Mcnair Distance: 674m Walk Time: 35mins

 The transect starts from the gate S1 and uphill into a steep sloping meadow with Burnett Rose in abundance an S2 and 3 down into the woodland that then opens to the entrance of the quarry working and the base of the quarry face and S5.
 S6+ 7 are back into trees and 8 and 9 are the lower meadow area.
 Peacocks are seen in S3-4 along with good numbers of Meadow Brown and Ringlet.
 Speckled Woods prefering S4+5 and 8 Small Skippers S4 along with Wall Brown.
 Small Copper are seen in S1 and S5 and Brown Argus in S2

 2021 was similar to 2020 with similar numbers of many species but an absence of the species like Holy Blue, Wall ,Skippers and Small Copper.
 Al the vannessids had a bad year as in teh rest of Yorkshire suffering with the very poor spring weather.
-However as with most of Yorkshire teh quarry showed the boom in Brimstone, Orange Tips and Gatekeeper.
-It was good to see the retuurn of the Brown Argus.
+However as with most of Yorkshire the quarry showed the boom in Brimstone, Orange Tips and Gatekeeper.
+It was good to see the return of the Brown Argus which has had a boom universally across the county in heatwave

 2020 looks a bit of a disaster as many of its scarcer species were not seen plus the loss of the migrant Painted Lady and substantial drops in Peacock and Meadow Brown numbers which we can guess is a consequence of the spring drought conditions .
 In contrast Small Tortoiseshel in common with other transects was way up 3-600% being quite normal.
 2019 figures are also presented as being more 'normal' for the number of species.
 Highlights were Wall Brown in 2018-9 and White-letter Hairstreak seen in 2018.